 Technically, I am experimenting with the aleatory disassembly of the photograph in post-production following a need to create visual meditations on being and the state of human consciousness.
-An technical effort is made to imbue each work with a visual rendering of bi-dimensional space as a metaphor for the kind of compartmentalized carpet-bomb-minimalism we are experiencing today, and as an effort to involve the viewer in the conceit that these are deconstructed non-fiction symbols and works.
-I am calibrating both camera and lens and using photography fragments as painting-like brushstrokes in themselves in a conscious exercise to imitate [art] painting techniques.
-On an non-tangible note, these works are gleamed by metaphysical concepts extrapolated from pre-Columbian art Muisca art sand and cosmologie from the Americas and from Jorge Luis Borges fiction.
+A technical effort is made to imbue each work with a visual rendering of bi-dimensional space as a metaphor for the kind of compartmentalized carpet-bomb-minimalism we are experiencing today, and as an effort to involve the viewer in the conceit that these are deconstructed non-fiction symbols and works.
+I am borrowing visual language from the art [painting] canon, calibrating both camera and lens and using photography fragments as painting-like brushstrokes in themselves in a conscious exercise to invoke [art] painting techniques.
+On an non-tangible note, these works are gleamed by metaphysical concepts extrapolated from the ritual art and cosmologies of the Muisca, a pre-Columbian people from South-America, and from Jorge Luis Borges fiction.

-PRINT INFO Series Title: Vessels Medium: Photography Media: Archival Pigment Print Image Size: 72” x 57.6” inches (182.8 x 146.3 cm) Edition of 3 + 1AP (AP not for sale) An ongoing project, the series will comprise 12 to 15 works.
+PRINT INFO Series Title: Vessels Medium: Photography Media: Archival Pigment Print Image Size: 72” x 57.6” inches (182.8 x 146.3 cm) Except Lotus, which is 84” x 67.2” inches (213.3 x 170.6 cm) Edition of 3 + 1AP (AP not for sale) An ongoing project, the series will comprise 12 to 15 works.